-Persistency (Lapse) risk
+Persistency (lapse) risk

-Persistency (Lapse) risk arises from policies lapsing, on average, differently to that assumed in the pricing or reserving assumptions.
+Persistency (lapse) risk arises from policies lapsing, on average, differently to that assumed in the pricing or reserving assumptions.
 Persistency risk is assessed as part of the product development process and monitored through regular experience studies.

-Ensuring customers buy products that sustainably meet their needs is central to the Company's Operating Philosophy.
-Through effective implementation of the Business Quality Framework, comprehensive sales training programmes and active monitoring of sales activities and persistency, the Company seeks to ensure that appropriate products are sold by qualified sales representatives and that standards of service consistently meet our customers' needs.
+Ensuring customers buy products that sustainably meet their needs is central to the Company's Operating Philosophy of "Doing the Right Thing, in the Right Way with the Right People... and the Right Results will come".
+Through effective implementation of the Business Quality

+Framework to manage sales conduct risk, comprehensive sales training programmes and active monitoring of sales activities and persistency, the Company seeks to ensure that appropriate products are sold by qualified sales representatives and that standards of service consistently meet our customers' needs.